Appreciating Life’s Mysteries

 I feel fortunate that the work I do has meaning and brings me joy.
 Of course, this doesn’t happen every day, but most days, in one of my meetings with a client, there will be a moment of understanding or a connection made that reminds me of why I do what I do.
 I get the most joy from getting to the heart of the matter and helping someone find what’s important and then learn to make decisions from that place of clarity.
 Each time this happens, I feel more renewed and invigorated.
 I love helping others find paths where they think there are none, illuminate dark places to see what comes to light, maximize strengths, reconnect with the people and activities that bring them joy, and try out different ways of doing things to be more successful.
 If this makes for a purposeful life, then so be it.
 But, it’s not the reason I do it.
 I do it because it makes me happy.

-This week, find what makes you happy in your work and do more of it.
+Spend some time exploring what makes you happy in your life and do more of it.
 First, identify the activities that you’re passionate about and that give you energy.
 Then, look to see how much time you’re doing those things versus the things that feel like drudgery and take energy from you.
 There’s always a balance between these two, but find ways to restructure your responsibilities so you’re doing more of what makes you happy.

 If you’re beating yourself up for not knowing what your life’s purpose is, just stop.
 Stop long enough to look out of your eyes and be present to what you’re doing right now.
 Does it make you happy?
 Does it give you energy?
 Do you want to do more of it?
 It may seem small and insignificant, but some of the smallest moments create the most memory due to their poignancy and our presence.